MicrosoftDocs/office-docs-powershell/exchange/docs-conceptual/exchange-online/exchange-online-powershell-v2/exchange-online-powershell-v2.md

 ### Current release: Version 0.4368.1

-- Added support for Exchange Online Protection (EOP) cmdlets using the **Connect-IPPSSession** cmdlet.
+- Added support for Office 365 Security & Compliance Center PowerShell cmdlets using the **Connect-IPPSSession** cmdlet.

 - Hide the announcement banner using the _ShowBanner_ switch.
 Run the following command to hide the banner: